HenriqueZapellaRocha/marketplaceMicroservice/README.md

-# the tokens and keys are exposed beacuse it`s in building moment and tests, everything is lcoalhost so whatever this at time.
+# the tokens and keys are exposed beacuse it`s in building moment and tests, everything is locallhost so whatever this at time.
 When implement cloud config and Kube dns this problem will be resolved